explainX/explainx/README.md

 explainx.ai(X_Data, Y_Data, model, model_name="xgboost")
 ```

-Click on the link to view the dashboard
+Click on the link to view the dashboard:

 ```jupyter
 App running on https://127.0.0.1:8050
 ```

+Learn to analyze the dashboard by following this link: * [explainX Dashboard Features](https://explainx-documentation.netlify.app/analyze-dashboard/t)
 Visit the documentation to [learn more](https://explainx-documentation.netlify.app/)

 ### Models Supported